Conference

 Agricultural and rural organizations, such as extension offices and farmers unions, translate research into practical, data-driven guidance for agricultural producers, small business owners, consumers, and more.
 This session features a panel of experts who will discuss the roles and functions of these organizations and explore opportunities where they intersect with distributed wind energy.

-Distributed wind technologies serve both conventional and innovative applications to meet diverse customer needs.
-This session features first-hand accounts from those who installed distributed wind projects in unique settings, sharing their experiences through compelling case studies.
+Distributed wind technologies serve both conventional and innovative applications to meet diverse customer needs, including those of schools and universities.
+This session features first-hand accounts from those who installed distributed wind projects on their campuses, sharing their unique experiences through compelling case studies.

 Building the Distributed Wind Workforce